About Anthologies Podcast Map

 Episode 6: WOODLANDS ROAR

 The wealth of woodlands in the Southern Cone is vast.
 In Chile and Argentina, there are temperate forests; in Uruguay, Paraguay, and Argentina, great stretches of natural pasture land.
 The Gran American Chaco is the second-most extensive biome on the continent, after the Amazon.
 But agribusiness, the ongoing expansion of land for livestock, monocultural soybean production, and real estate speculation all encroach upon native forests.
 Despite regulations and fines, indiscriminate destruction of the woodlands continues to escalate.
+In this episode, we seek to reforest thought related to woodlands in the Southern Cone.
+Three poets from Ruge el bosque, Victoria Ramírez Mansilla, Silvia Guerra and Christian Aedo, use their verses to enter into poetry’s forested areas.
+The music of Montarosa, a young Argentine composer, provides the score for this sonic journey.

 Voice: Valeria Meiller | Original Music: Federico Durand | Research and Script: Javiera Pérez Salerno, Valeria Meiller, and Whitney DeVos | Research Assistant: Stefanie Naoun | Sound Production: Celeste Prezioso | Production general: Ruge el bosque